Threads Feed Widget for Website. No-code - Poper

 oEmbed versus screen-scraping: how Threads embedding actually works in 2026

 When Threads launched in July 2023, Meta did not ship a developer API for over eleven months.
 During that gap, every Threads widget on the market was screen-scraping threads.net behind the scenes.
 Scraping is the worst possible foundation for a widget: Meta blocks scrapers aggressively, the HTML structure changes without warning, scraped widgets are routinely served captcha challenges that bubble through to your visitors, and using scraped content commercially is a direct violation of Meta's Platform Terms.
-In June 2024, Meta finally shipped the official Threads oEmbed API, then expanded it later that year with the full Threads API for authenticated profile and conversation feeds.
+In June 2024, Meta finally shipped the supported source API, then expanded it later that year with the full Threads API for authenticated profile and conversation feeds.
 Any compliant Threads widget today is built on those endpoints.
 The oEmbed flow handles single-post embedding without any login: paste a post URL, get a styled embed back.
 The full Threads API requires the account holder to authorize the widget once via Meta's standard OAuth flow, and unlocks profile feeds, reply chains, and engagement metrics.
 Poper migrated to oEmbed the day it shipped and to the full Threads API as soon as it cleared developer review, so the widget has run on official endpoints from launch onward.

 03